top of page

 His soulful voice soothes and soars with passion beyond his years.
 Growing up surrounded by music in St. Theresa Point Anisininew Nation in Manitoba, Barrin May learned the power and spirit of song and cherished traditional teachings.

-A singer/songwriter, Barrin took inspiration from artists like Hozier and Chris Stapleton at the start and has intently been charting his own path, one that honors his family and friends - those that he calls home.
+Barrin, a singer/songwriter, took inspiration from artists like Hozier and Chris Stapleton at the start and has intently been charting his own path, one that honors his family and friends - those that he calls home.

-A singer/songwriter, Barrin took inspiration from artists like Hozier and Chris Stapleton at the start and has intently been charting his own path, one that honors his family and friends - those that he calls home.
+Barrin, a singer/songwriter, took inspiration from artists like Hozier and Chris Stapleton at the start and has intently been charting his own path, one that honors his family and friends - those that he calls home.

 Chanelle Munroe